intuition-dev/intuDocs/docsSrc/src/pug.md

 ```

 Instead of . you can specify any path.
+Also, the fact that we are generating this static content allows us to have the entire webapp served by a CDN.

+---

+(For origin we mostly use Caddy http server)

 ## Re: Build Tools Gulp/Grunt

 You can also transpile Pug with other build tools like Gulp/Grunt (or even prepros.io) using their syntax. mbake CLI is written in .js.
 This allows us to use the latest features of the needed npm libraries.
-And allows you to extend our classes to write your custom version of mbake - explained in the advanced sections.
+And allows you to extend our classes to write your custom version of mbake CLI - explained in the advanced sections.
+At least MetaBake should inspire you to use generators.